Budapest sheds winter and March things to do include several festivals and fairs – organized annually.

-Bath Parties in Winter Magic – Lukacs Baths is the venue of the winter Budapest bath parties, but from March, the parties are held in Szechenyi Baths again.
+Bath Parties in Winter Magic The parties are held in Szechenyi Baths .
 The bath party season usually starts in the mid February, so if you visit Budapest at the weekend in March, you can jump into a spectacular laser thermal spa party on a Saturday night (10.30 pm – 3 am) in a swim suit.
 Cocktails, beers, wines, shorts, electronic music, laser lights, and lots of partying folks.

 March River Cruises in Budapest